 #460: Astronauts actually get taller in space.

-Due to the fact that there is no gravity in space, astronauts can grow several inches taller, according to Smithsonian magazine.
-However, the space-travelers shrink back down to their normal size once they return to Earth.
+Due to the lack of gravity in space, astronauts can grow several inches taller when they're there, according to Scientific American.
+However, the boost is only temporary.
+The space travelers shrink back down to their normal size once they return to Earth.

 #1020: DFW airport in Texas is larger than the island of Manhattan.